Specializing in Canine and Feline Neurology and Neurosurgery for over 35 years

 Yes.
 Located in the Resources section of the website, the Neurology Overview provides information about how the nervous system works, an outline of neuroanatomy and neurological terms, and classification of neurological diseases.
 This umbrella of introductory neurological information will provide guests with the basic tools to process more complex concepts found throughout the website.

 There are several individuals who have contributed to our website.
-In particular, Tony Romano who captured many of the excellent content pictures visible throughout the website and the group from Playerocity.com (James, Jared, and Michael) who provided many hours of guidance and patience during the design of www.vetneuro.com.
+In particular, Tony Romano who captured many of the excellent content pictures visible throughout the website and the group from Denvelopment.com (James, Jared, and Michael) who provided many hours of guidance and patience during the design of www.vetneuro.com.
 Thank you to James and Ridge for your excellent designing and helpful guidance through the redesign of vetneuro.com